litstack/docs/prologue/about.md

 Development.
 We are passionate developers and have been working together for years on hobby projects and continued our colaboration shortly after Jannes and Gerrit founded Alle Wetter in 2016.
-The artwork is made by our experienced designer Uwe Steffens.
+The artwork is made by our experienced designer (Head of design at Alle Wetter) Uwe Steffens.
 Grüße an dich Uwe!

 ## How It Started